 Raise the age (RTA)

 rResidential Treatment Facility (RTF)

-The HTP program serves children who have failed in community-based foster care settings or have required multiple hospitalizations due to their serious emotional disturbance including severe acting-out, aggressive behaviors.
+The HTP program works with youth who have failed in multiple community-based foster care settings or have experienced significant hospitalizations due to serious emotional challenges.
+We also work with youth who have been adjudicated a Juvenile Delinquents (JD) who require the structure and supervision of a therapeutic milieu to modify their behavior.
 This level of care provides intensive services and supervision in a small setting.

 Based on a cognitive-behavioral model, this program works with males, ages 12–16, who have exhibited sexually aberrant behaviors within the family and/or had a history of molestation.
 The program works closely with the youth’s family and is designed to break the cycle of sexual abuse.

 Opening in late 2018, this 14-bed program works with adolescent males and females, age 16-17, who have committed a non-violent offense in the community.
 These are youth determined by Family Courts to not pose a danger to the community or others.
 It is expected that youth will reside on campus for a period of about 8 months followed by 4 months of aftercare services in the community with their family.